psychemedia/storytelling-notes/knight-york-fish-ring.md

 4. That is, the three nines.
 Cr.

+TO DO ABOVE HERE

 yonder; and let our youths stay here ".
 Thereupon they went to speak with her.
 She said, " Whence are ye ? " " Of the men of Erin ", says Conall.

 " Not fortunate truly for men of Erin is their coming to this land.
 Of the folk of Erin is my mother. "

 " Thou wilt help me for friendship's sake.
 Tell us something of our wanderings.
 What kind of land have we come to ? "

-" A grim and fearful land, with fierce youths, who go ono every side to take cattle and women and raiment 1 ", says she.
+" A grim and fearful land, with fierce youths, who go ono every side to take cattle and women and raiment `[Captives.
+Cr.]` ", says she.

 " What is the last thing they have taken ? " says Fraech.

-" The cows of Fraech, son of Idach, from the West ot Erin; and his wife, and his three sons.
+" The cows of Fraech, son of Idach, from the West of Erin; and his wife, and his three sons.
 His wife is here with the king.
 There are his cows, in the land before you. "

 " Thou wilt come to our aid ", says Conall.

-" Little is my power save knowledge of the woman 2 . "
+" Little is my power save knowledge of the woman `[LL : save knowledge only.]` . "

 " This is Fraech ", says Conall, " and they are his cows that were taken. "